 The Children's Cancer Center team provides treatment for any child with cancer or a blood-related disorder.
 Just ask some of the 2,000 children who have been treated here since the program began.
 The clinic sees approximately 75 new patients every year and follows more than 800 patients annually, including new patients, patients who are on therapy or have recently completed therapy and long-term follow-up.

-University Center for Fetal Medicine
+UMMC Center for Maternal and Fetal Care

 University Comprehensive Stroke Center